 We all have those days when we wake up feeling a little worse for wear and the world around us looks duller than a bad cup of tea.
 It happens to the best of us, we’re only human!
-For most of us, our mood and emotions change quicker than the British weather and with unforeseen events that pop up and change the way we live our lives – we won’t mention any names – achieving daily happiness can seem like a fairy-tale.
+For most of us, our mood and emotions change quicker than the British weather, so often, achieving daily happiness can seem like a fairytale.

 How does mood affect our daily life?

-In these modern times, we don’t prioritise our happiness as much as we deserve.
+Nowadays, we don’t prioritise our happiness as much as we deserve.
 We don’t often look at how our mood can be affecting our lives, but maybe it’s about time we did.
-The connection between our mental health and our physical health is strong.
-Our mood can affect us in so many ways – from our brain and our body to the relationships we have with our loved ones.
+The connection between our mental health and our physical health is strong because our mood can affect us in so many ways; from our brain and our body to the relationships we have with our loved ones.